emmercm/www/src/blog/the-dangers-of-offset-with-mysql.md

 10 rows in set (0.00 sec)
 ```

-This method would also work well for dates, such as fetching a page of users by their registration date.
+This method would also work well for date columns, such as fetching a page of users by their registration date.

 There are a few limits to this method, however: